Terry-Mao/gosnowflake/README.md

 # By default gosnowflake listens for connections from all the network interfaces
 # available on the server on 8080 port.
 It is possible to listen to just one or
-# multiple interfaces using the "websocket.bind" configuration directive,
+# multiple interfaces using the "rpc.bind" configuration directive,
 # followed by one or more IP addresses and port.
 #
 # Examples:
 #
-# Note this directive is only support "websocket" protocol
+# Note this directive is only support "golang rpc" protocol
 # rpc.bind 192.168.1.100:8080,10.0.0.1:8080
 # rpc.bind 127.0.0.1:8080
 # rpc.bind :8080

+# By default gosnowflake thrift listens for connections from all the network interfaces
+# available on the server on 8080 port.
+It is possible to listen to just one or
+# multiple interfaces using the "rpc.bind" configuration directive,
+# followed by one or more IP addresses and port.
+#
+# Examples:
+#
+# Note this directive is only support "thrift" protocol
+# thrift.bind 192.168.1.100:8080,10.0.0.1:8080
+# thrift.bind 127.0.0.1:8080
+# thrift.bind :8080

 # This is used by gosnowflake service profiling (pprof).
 # By default gosnowflake pprof listens for connections from local interfaces on 6971